FAQs

 From a parent's perspective, what are the benefits of attending an Institute?

-An Institute gives a focus to summer practice and a “jump start” to resuming fall lessons.
-You will probably find that the transition from summer holidays to school time is eased if you have attended an Institute in August.
+An Institute provides a focus for summer practice and a “jump start” for resuming fall lessons.
+You will probably find that the transition from summer holidays to school time is easier if you have attended an Institute in August.
 It's a chance to refuel with new ideas and motivation for the year to come.
 It’s an opportunity to make new musical friends from all over North America.

 This “learning holiday” with your children provides a fresh, inspiring, musical environment for one week.
 Parents of beginners realize that there is indeed "life beyond the Twinkles" as the camp provides a wonderful opportunity to see and hear many advanced students.
 Parents of more advanced students can affirm their children's progress through the continuum of study in the Suzuki Method.